Quick facts about tinted lenses for dyslexia / dyslexia glasses:

 a treatment for learning disabilities.
 This is a sobering thought that you should consider.
 From a clinical perspective, dyslexia is a neurological, auditory processing problem associated with a weakness in phonemic awareness.
 When defined this way, there is essentially no way for it to be treatable with tinted products.

 But dyslexia does have a visual component and personally, we know of several people who swear by the lenses and any online search can turn up dozens of glowing testimonials and anecdotal evidence supporting the use of glasses.
 Also, we have been impressed with the rigour and depth of assessment used at our local Opticalm Canada centre where my stepson was assessed.
 This doesn't mean that coloured lenses will work for you, but we think it can't hurt to try a coloured overlay and see what happens.
 There is virtually no risk and little cost in trying.
-If it makes a big difference for you or your child, then consider tinted glasses an option.
+If it makes a big difference for you or your child, then you have little to lose by giving tinted glasses a try.

 Back to the top of Dyslexia Glasses